 You look in the mirror every morning when you get out of the shower.
 There it is again – that stubborn fat on your belly that you can’t get rid of no matter how much you run on the treadmill.
 You’re so tired of looking at that fat that you’re ready to rip it off!
 We get it!

 Diet and exercise are your main tools to eliminate body fat.
 But they aren’t always effective on certain stubborn body parts.
 Men, for example, often battle abdomen fat and love handles.
-For women, they struggle with the abdomen, hips, thighs, and rear. some even consider having a tummy tuck as well as liposuction.
+For women, they struggle with the abdomen, hips, thighs, and rear. some even consider having a tummy tuck as well as liposuction surgery.
 After so many hours pounding the pavement or cranking away on the bike, you see yourself in the mirror, and the fat is still there!

 Maybe it’s time to give Lipo 360 in Houston a try.
 Liposuction is useful for eliminating those annoying, stubborn fat pockets that diet and exercise won’t destroy.
 Picture it – just a straightforward surgery can suck away the fat that’s been tormenting you for years!